Cradle To Grave Requirements For Hazardous Waste Generators

 • Financial references - Dun &Bradstreet report, Bank letter of credit, etc.

-• Insurance – Ensure that they have business liability and workers compensation insurance
+• Insurance Business liability and workers compensation insurance

 • Proper Licensing – EPA, Department of Toxic Substances Control, Department of Transportation